cehberlin/MikroKopterFlightController/README.md

 # MikroKopterFlightController
 Special Version of the MikroKopter Firmware for simplified and improved control with external systems

+Two branches:

+One based on Version V2.00a and one based on Version V2.12a.
+Version V2.12a is also compatiple with more recent hardware revisions.

-Based on Version V2.00a because (at this time) most updated version V2.08a was not working properly on our system.
+Version V2.00a was choosen because (at this time) most updated version V2.08a was not working properly on our system.
 Original Source: http://svn.mikrokopter.de/websvn/listing.php?repname=FlightCtrl&path=%2Ftags%2FV2.00a_NOT_for_FC_V2.5%2F&#a4f0e706c6bd462259eead4c87f23de7a

+Original Source of V2.12a: http://svn.mikrokopter.de/websvn/listing.php?repname=FlightCtrl&path=%2Ftags%2FV2.12a%2F&#acd55e8333066e5326e659aa13487f8e9

 This special version includes adjustments for
 * Proper compilation in Linux Environment (tested on Ubuntu 14.04)